gontract/gontract/README.md

 }
 ```

-A cuple of examples -- both positive and negative --  are provided to  illustrate how this library can be used:
+A couple of examples -- both positive and negative --  are provided to  illustrate how this library can be used:

 * https://github.com/obnoxxx/gontract/tree/main/cmd/example_sqrt_success
 * https://github.com/obnoxxx/gontract/tree/main/cmd/example_sqrt_fail_pre